ramonaharrison/ramonaharrison.github.io/_posts/2015-03-09-how-i-built-my-blog.md

 ### How to Create a Blog

-Jekyll is written in [Ruby](https://www.ruby-lang.org/en/).
-If you know some Ruby, that's awesome, but it's absolutely not a prerequisite to get your blog up and running.
+Jekyll is written in [Ruby](https://www.ruby-lang.org/en/), but knowing Ruby is absolutely not a prerequisite to get your blog up and running.
 These are the steps I followed on my MacBook running OS X Yosemite.
 I was doing research at the same time, so it took me about 2 hours from start to finish.
 It may take more or less time depending on the theme you choose and if you run into any unexpected errors.

 #### 1) Get the tools
 We'll be doing a lot of work in the terminal.
 Let's make sure we have all the tools we need: